examdawn/content/NEP2020/2024/BCA/3rdsem/ccn/assignments/assignment1.md

 Infrared Waves are electromagnetic waves that have frequency range between 300 GHz to 400 THz.
 These cannot travel along long distances.
 These waves are used for short range communication and they also use line-of-sight of propagation.
 These waves cannot pass through solid objects like walls etc. These also not penetrate through walls.
 The most common application of the IR waves is remote controls that are used for TV, DVD players, and stereo system.

-### 11. What is Switching?
+### 11. What is "Switching"?
 Explain Types of Switching.
 Switching is a technique used in computer networking to direct data packets between devices on a network.
 It involves receiving incoming packets and determining the best path for them to reach their destination.
 The main types of switching are:

 #### 1. **Circuit Switching**